agatadondzik/agatadondzik.github.io/projects/g_bluejay.md

             </p>
             <h1 class="project-header">Approach.</h1>
             <p class="project-content">
                 Create a simple and cohesive digital experience fast in order to validate assumptions and iterate.
-In order to achieve it I applied the 5-day sprint methodology and performed a number of activities from “Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days by Jake Knapp from Google Ventures.
+In order to achieve it I applied the 5-day sprint methodology and performed a number of activities from “Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days" by Jake Knapp from Google Ventures.
             </p>
             <h1 class="project-header">My Role.</h1>
             <p class="project-content">